This simple DIY recipe creates smooth, moisturising lip balms that are perfect for gifting or selling.

 Typically 6–12 months, depending on storage and ingredients used.

-2. Do I need preservatives?
+2. Do I Need To Use Preservatives?

 This oil-based recipe does not contain water, so preservatives are generally not required.
 However, always follow cosmetic safety guidelines.